 Set by HM Revenue and Customs.
-The maximum value of benefit a member can build up in a tax year without incurring a tax charge.
+The maximum value of benefit a person can build up in a pension scheme each tax year without incurring a tax charge.
 The AA is currently £40,000.

 From 6 April 2016 a 'Tapered AA' was introduced, which may affect deferred members who chose the three-year promotional/incremental pay link transitional option when NAPS closed to future pension build up on 1 April 2018.
 If this applies, and you have earnings (defined by HMRC as Threshold Earnings) of £110,000 or more, you may be affected by the tapered AA.
 See The tapered AA for more details.

 See The Annual Allowance (AA) page for more information about the AA.

-British Airways plc or any other company in the British Airways group which uses NAPS to provide its employees’ pensions.
+British Airways plc or any other company in the British Airways group which used NAPS to provide its employees’ pensions.

 |Basic pension calculation||

 The calculation used to work out the pension you will receive when you retire, worked out at the earlier of the date you left NAPS or 31 March 2018.

 (Pensionable Service x Retiring Pay) divided by 75.